“How do I know if my students are engaged?” Neil Kramm shares how Rhodes University uses IntelliBoard.

 By utilizing IntelliBoard’s onboarding and customer support to gain mastery of the fundamentals around top-level statistics like their student engagement data, Rhodes University was able to harness the data in their Moodle LMS and meet the challenge of making the leap from face-to-face only instruction to also offering quality online learning.

 Are you looking to nail down fundamental data points in your LMS?
 Want some help navigating that learning curve?
-Sign up for a free trial of IntelliBoard, take advantage of our webinars, or schedule a chat with us.
+Take advantage of our webinars, or schedule a chat with us.
 We’d love to help you unlock the power of your data.

 Special thank you to our mutual eleaning partner, Enovation providing RU LMS.